treasure-data/treasure-academy-cdp/Workflows/README.md

 There are four directories, and each corresponds to the hands-on session in the seminar.

-- Lesson1: Workflow first step
-- Lesson2: Data import / Export
+- handson: Data import/Export
+- ex1: Setting Schedule
+- ex2: Using JavaScript
-- Lesson3: Error notification
+- ex3: Error notification
-- Lesson4: Loop and condition
+- ex4: Loop and condition
+- ex5: Advanced Setting Schedule
+- ex6: Dynamic Generated Query

 ## How to setup